Transformers: Devastation: Plot

 The Autobots follow the Decepticons through the Space Bridge, but are delayed by Starscream and Shockwave, arriving too late to catch Megatron.
 Conversing with Shockwave, Optimus discovers that during the Proudstars voyage, Nova Prime and the crew were corrupted by Unicron and had begun to cyberform inhabited planets as well, planning to do the same to Earth before they crashed.
 Returning to the Proudstar, the Autobots try once again to disable the core, but it ruptures and becomes inaccessible, leaving the Ferrotaxis, now in Megatron's possession, as the only way to stop the cyberforming process and keep the plasma core from exploding.
 The group head for the Proudstars control room, fighting off the Decepticon forces as they ascend.
 Megatron escapes, ordering Devastator and Menasor to finish them, but the Autobots defeat them and follow Megatron, fighting him for the Ferrotaxis.

 As he is defeated, Megatron fires the Ferrotaxis from his cannon into orbit and a swarm of Insecticons chase it.
 Optimus rides on one of the Insecticons into space after it, with Megatron in pursuit.
 The two engage in a final battle above the Earth, with Optimus emerging victorious, but cannot shut down the Insecticons due to Megatron's tampering.
 Left with no choice, Optimus destroys the Ferrotaxis, stopping the cyberforming and preventing the plasma core's detonation.
 As he falls back to Earth, Optimus declares Earth is now their true home, and they must protect it at all costs.
 Later, with Defensor and Superion's support, Optimus commissions plans for the Optimus Maximus project.

-In a post-credits scene, aboard the Proudstar, Nova Prime is seen awakening from stasis.
+In a post-credits scene, aboard the Proudstar, Nova Prime awakens from stasis.

 Development

 The principal voice actors of Transformers: Devastation (L-R): Peter Cullen (Optimus Prime), Frank Welker (Megatron, Soundwave), Dan Gilvezan (Bumblebee), Gregg Berger (Grimlock, Long Haul), and Michael Bell (Sideswipe, Scrapper) all returned to reprise their roles from the 1984 animated series.

-The game is part of the Transformers: Generations line, though its visual design is most strongly inspired by the original Transformers TV series with elements from both the IDW Publishing comic series and the Combiner Wars toyline.
-The game's story is written by former IDW Transformers writer and editor Andy Schmidt, and featured several of the surviving voice actors from the original show reprising their roles.
-Original music was composed by The Transformers: The Movie composer Vince DiCola and Angry Birds Transformers co-composer Kenny Meriedeth.
+Devastations visual design is most strongly inspired by the original The Transformers (1984–1987) animated series with elements from both the IDW Publishing comic series and the Combiner Wars toyline.
+The game's story is written by former IDW Transformers writer and editor Andy Schmidt, and features several of the surviving voice actors from the original show reprising their roles.
+The Transformers: The Movie (1986) composer Vince DiCola and Angry Birds Transformers (2014) co-composer Kenny Meriedeth contributed to the soundtrack.

+Release

+Transformers: Devastation was publicly announced at E3 2015 and released on October 6, 2015, in the United States and October 9 in Europe.
 A downloadable content bundle containing character skins based on Nemesis Prime, Red Alert, and Goldfire, along with three additional weapons, was offered as a pre-order incentive.
-This bundle was later made available for separate purchase.
+This bundle was made available for general purchase on November 10.

-Devastation was released on October 6, 2015, in the United States and October 9 in Europe, and was the final game released under Activision's 2006 licensing agreement with Hasbro.
+Devastation was the final Transformers game released under Activision's 2006 licensing agreement with Hasbro.
 Following the deal's expiration, the game and its DLC were removed from sale via digital storefronts in December 2017, alongside other Transformers games published by Activision.